charliepark/classy-css/README.md

 **This is *very* much still in development.
 Consider this alpha at best.**

 Classy CSS is a CSS styleguide and design principle.
-It's best described as a common-sense specification.
+It's best described as a common-sense specification for CSS.

+It was inspired by a few other approaches to CSS.
 It leverages the best enhancements of CSS preprocessors like Sass / LESS, the best architectural principles of OOCSS and SMACSS, and can drop in to any existing CSS framework you're currently using.
 It's efficient and elegant — for writing, reading, rendering, and refactoring.

+If you want to jump in, check out [How to write Classy CSS](#how).

 ### So, the benefits?